-As required by the Development and Planning Act 1974, applications for planning permission must be decided in accordance with the relevant development plan in force for that area.
+As required by the Development and Planning Act 1974, applications for planning permission must be decided in accordance with the relevant development plan in force for that area, or any other statutory provision, such as a zoning order or special development order, which may apply to the application site.
 Regard must also be had to any representations which are received and any other relevant consideration.

 The decision to approve or refuse planning permission is made either by the Development Applications Board or the Director of Planning in accordance with the Department’s Scheme of Delegation 2020.